SampleEnvironment/SECoP/protocol/issues/065 handling of coupled sub modules.rst

    - coupled modules: controlled_by, control_active

-Appendix (MZ 2023-06-01)
+Appendix (MZ 2023-06-30)
 ------------------------

-In the current draft spec (as of May 2023), control_active is a readonly parameter.
+In the current draft spec (as of May 2023), it is not clear what to do for switch off control when a controller module has no output module.

-For the case, where the 'output module' is not present or hidden, it should at least be allowed to set control_active=False.
+In this case it is proposed to habe a command control_off to switch off control.
+For consitency, this may also be offered when an output module is present, the behaviour is module dependent.

+control_off is typically setting the controller to a mode which is 'saving energy': e.g. active heating and cooling off, or in the case of a motor switching the motor current off.

 ..
 DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py